marylkayoe/nRIM_CaImageExplorer/README.md

 - `generateCustomColormap(numColors)`: Creates a custom colormap for differentiating multiple traces in a plot.
 - `drawStimulationRectangle(axesHandle, stimTime, stimDuration, yLimits)`: Adds a rectangle to the plot to indicate the period of stimulation.
 - `applyCustomFigureStyle(figHandle, axesHandle)`: Applies a custom style to the figure and axes to maintain consistency in the visual appearance of plots.
+- `addStimIndicatorToImageStack(imageStack, stimTimes, stimDuration, framerate)`: Adds a visual indicator to an image stack to show the timing of stimulations.
+Parameters given as name-value pairs.
+- `saveImageStackAsTiff( imageStack, savepath, filename, varargin )`: Save a 3D image stack as a tiff file.
+Parameters given as name-value pairs. imageStack is a 3D matrix of images; use importImageStack to load a tiff stack.

 ## Examples